Table of Contents

 System Records are special DNS records created by DNSimple when you add a domain to your account.
 They are necessary to resolve your domain and cannot be edited from the record editor because they are managed by the DNSimple system.

-From the Add a Record menu select a DNS record type and click on the type to enter the new record page.
+From the menu select a DNS record type and click on the type to enter the new record page.
 DNSimple supports several different DNS record types.

 The creation page varies depending on the record type you selected.
-In most cases, you will be asked to provide a Name, a content and a TTL.
+In most cases, you will be asked to provide a Name, a TTL and the data (or content) for the record.

 Name: This is the record hostname.
 Leave it blank to configure a record for the root domain.
 Otherwise, just enter the subdomain part for a different hostname.
 You can also enter an